microsoft/vscode-docs/docs/python/python-tutorial.md

 In this tutorial, you use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

 This tutorial is intended to introduce you to VS Code as a Python environment, primarily how to edit, run, and debug code.
-Once you are familiar with these basics, you can then follow any of the [programming tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers) listed on python.org within the context of VS Code for an introduction to the language itself.
+This tutorial is not intended to teach you Python itself.
+Once you are familiar with the basics of VS Code, you can then follow any of the [programming tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers) listed on python.org within the context of VS Code for an introduction to the language.

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).